Skip to content

 This course will help the teacher construct a framework for supporting content area literacy instruction.
 The course will focus on assisting teachers in developing reading and writing methods, strategies, and procedures for the 5-12 students.

 This course is designed to introduce TESL teacher candidates to fundamental theories in the field of teaching ESL.
 The course builds a foundation of understanding of English learners and topics impacting the academic experiences of language minority students in the United States.
 TESL teacher candidates will participate in a 15 hour lab field experience with focus on culturally and linguistically diverse learners.
+The required preparation includes two years of HS foreign language or one year of foreign language in a post-secondary setting.

 This course is designed to focus on assessment of English learners across all content areas.
 TESL teacher candidates will research, develop, and implement effective assessments for ELs to determine language proficiency as well as academic competency.